Corridor Monitoring Program

 Section 36.
 Outlet of Bald Mt.
 Pond to Moxie Pond at Joe’s Hole.
 This is an exciting, long (9 miles) assignment that crosses spectacular terrain over Moxie Bald Mt.
 Most of the land is in National Park Service ownership, but the section also crosses the Maine Bureau of Parks & Lands Bald Mt.
 Pond Unit.
 The NPS land was surveyed in 1997, but most of the boundary has been re-cleared and re-blazed by the abutting landowner during the past couple of years.

 Section 38.
 Summit of Pleasant Pond Mt. to Boise Cascade Road.
 This is a highly scenic section with great access that is less than two miles long.

 Section 44.
 Sandy Stream to Southwest Inlet of West Carry Pond.
 This 3.6-mile section crosses very gentle terrain across historic “Arnold Trail” territory past scenic West Carry Pond.

 Section 53.
 Highway 27 to the Summit of North Crocker.
 This is a long section (parallels five miles of the A.T.) but with excellent access and fairly easy terrain.
 Many of the monuments have already been documented but the corridor boundary needs clearing and re-blazing.

 Section 64.
 Bemis Stream Trail to the Old Clearwater Brook Trail.
-This is a remote section, about four miles long, that requires access by foot along the Bemis Stream Trail from Maine Route 17.
+This is a remote section, about four miles long, that requires access by foot along the Bemis Stream Trail from Maine Route 17 or the old railroad grade in Bemis Valley.
 The boundary was surveyed in 1989.

 FREQUENTLY ASKED QUESTIONS